aditikadam3/Replication-Assesment/replicationAk.md

 ### Data Sources
 > All data used in the paper were collected by the authors.
 [All data are available for public use here.](https://www.sciencedirect.com/science/article/abs/pii/S0304387815000085?via%3Dihub#ec-research-data)

-> INSTRUCTIONS: Identify all INPUT data sources.
-Create a list (and commit the list together with this report) (not needed if filling out the "Data Citation and Information report").
-For each data source, list in THIS document presence or absence of source, codebook/information on the data, and summary statistics.
-Summary statistics and codebook may not be necessary if they are available for public use data.
-In all cases, if the author of the article points to an online location for such information, that is OK.
-Check for data citation.
-IN THIS DOCUMENT, point out only a summary of shortcomings.

 #### Example data